 Anyone who’s ever lost sleep over an unreturned phone call or the neighbor’s Lexus had better read Alain de Botton’s irresistibly clear-headed new book, immediately.
 For in its pages, a master explicator of our civilization and its discontents turns his attention to the insatiable quest for status, a quest that has less to do with material comfort than with love.
 To demonstrate his thesis, de Botton ranges through Western history and thought from St. Augustine to Andrew Carnegie and Machiavelli to Anthony Robbins.

 First and foremost, this book is erudite, so be forewarned.
-This book is aimed more towards the thinker trying to grapple with confines or frustrations of his present day societal anxieties.
-For those looking for self-help, or a hand in figuring out how not to lose sleep over an “unreturned phone call”, they might be better served else where.
-There are no exercises in this book, nor step by step instructions on how to “get over” our anxieties, but instead a fairly clear dissection of Western society over the ages in regards to status.
+This book is aimed more towards the thinker trying to grapple with the confines or frustrations of his present-day societal anxieties.
+For those looking for self-help, or a hand in figuring out how not to lose sleep over an “unreturned phone call”, they might be better served elsewhere.
+There are no exercises in this book, nor step-by-step instructions on how to “get over” our anxieties, but instead a fairly clear dissection of Western society over the ages in regards to status.

 Fortunately, Alain points out this truth without unnecessary romanticizing.
 Whereas many would spend many words decrying our present state and ‘wishing’ for a return to such a primitive, Alain points out that life wasn’t necessarily any better simply because you knew you were a slave.